-MONITOR BUTTON - Displays the live thumbnail preview of the video being transmitted to the AV stream.
+MONITOR BUTTON - Displays the live thumbnail preview of the video being received from the AV stream.

-VIDEO INFO - Displays the current source resolution being transmitted to the AV steam.
+VIDEO INFO - Displays the current source resolution being received from the AV steam and the HDMI scaled output resolution.

 AUDIO INFO - Displays the current source audio codec, type, frequency, size, and number of channels.